Alcohol & Drug Policy

-elvesCARE (the Company) provides a work environment which aims to ensure the health, safety, respect and productivity of all employees / subcontractors.
-The Company acknowledges that the use of drugs and alcohol may impair an individual’s capacity to perform their job safely, efficiently and with respect for work colleagues and customers.
+elvesCARE (the Company) provides a work environment that aims to ensure the health, safety, respect, and productivity of all employees/subcontractors.
+The Company acknowledges that the use of drugs and alcohol may impair an individual’s capacity to perform their job safely, efficiently, and with respect for work colleagues and customers.

 The purpose of this policy is to maintain a work environment that is free from the effects of drug and alcohol use.
 The Company policy is that employees/subcontractors must not be under the influence of alcohol or drugs when performing any work duties for the Company, at the workplace or otherwise, including (but not limited to) the circumstances set out below.

 Employees/subcontractors must not commence work or return to work whilst under the influence of alcohol or drugs.